VAS2NetsTechnologies/b2bapi-sdk/README.md

     $b2b = B2b::client($username,$password);
 ```

-You can use the B2bException like the follwoing
+You can use the B2bException like the following

 ```php